-You will require a pawnbroker licence if you intend to lend money on the security of pawned goods.
+You will need a pawnbroker licence to lend money on the security of pawned goods.

-You will require a second-hand dealer licence if you intend to buy or sell prescribed goods that have been used, or are represented by the vendor to be goods that have been purchased by a third party but are unused (for example, an unwanted gift).
+You will need a second-hand dealer licence to buy or sell prescribed goods that have been used, or are represented by the vendor to be goods that have been purchased by a third party but are unused (for example, an unwanted gift).

 Prescribed goods include: